Ripley Wolves

 The Ripley Wolves are a senior hockey team based out of Ripley, Ontario, Canada.
-They play in the Western Ontario Athletic Association Senior Hockey League.
+They play in the Ontario Elite Hockey League of the Ontario Hockey Association and Hockey Canada.

 Championships

 The Ripley Wolves have won the WOAA Sr. "B" Championship twice in their history, during the 1993-94 and 1994-95 seasons.
 A former team, the Ripley Roosters, were the WOAA Intermediate "D" champions nine times (1977, 1979, 1981, 1982, 1984, 1985, 1986, 1987, 1988) and were the WOAA Grand Champions twice in 1982 and 1984.

 The team captured Ripley's first WOAA senior hockey title in 20 years when it won the Sr. A championship in 2014-15.

-2006-07 Wolves Season
+2006–07 Wolves season

 The Wolves improved greatly from their 2005-06 season, when they finished with a 7-18-0 record, rebounding to a 12-9-3 record, good for sixth place in the WOAA North Division.
 They continued their success by sweeping the Goderich Pirates in the Sr. "A" quarter-finals to advance to the Sr. "A" semi-finals.

 Ripley's opponent would be the Milverton Four Wheel Drives, and after winning the first game of the series in overtime, the Wolves would drop the next three games to find themselves one loss away from being eliminated.
 Ripley rebounded though, winning the series in seven games and would move on to the "A" finals.

 Ripley then played the Durham Thundercats for the "A" Final, dropped the first game in overtime before rebounding with two wins in a row to take the series lead.
 Durham would then win two in a row to put Ripley on the brink of elimination, however in game six at Ripley, the Wolves earned a hard fought 7-4 win to send the series to a seventh game in Durham.
 The Thundercats proved too much to handle, skating their way to a 5-1 victory, and ending the Wolves season one win short of the "A" Championship.